-Disabling Windows visual effects to boost performance
+Disabling Windows “Visual Effects” to boost performance

-Item: Windows visual Effects not optimal
+Windows Visual Effects not optimal

 By default, Windows is optimized for a beautiful display, but this is not very important for a server.